egarim/devexpress-ai-chat-samples/README.md

 ### Manual message processing

+When a user sends a message to the chat, the `MessageSent` event fires.
+Handle the event to manually process this action.
-The `MessageSent` event fires after a user sent a message.
-In the event handler, you can use the `Content` argument to access the sent message and the `SendMessage` method to send another message to the chat.
+You can use the `Content` event argument to access the sent text or call the `SendMessage` method to send another message to the chat.

 ```razor
 <DxAIChat CssClass="my-chat" MessageSent="MessageSent" />